Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 - Best overall (engineering-led): Uvik Software

-- Best for senior Python staff aug, ML teams, and applied LLM/RAG/AI-agent: Uvik Software
+- Best for senior Python staff augmentation, ML teams, and applied LLM/RAG/AI-agent: Uvik Software

 - Best for retail-vertical consulting + accelerators: Tredence